 International Solidarity Statement In Support of Minamata Victims’ Groups

-Introduced by the International POPs Elimination Network (IPEN) during the Second Intergovernmental Negotiating Committee Meeting held in Chiba, Japan, January 2011
+Introduced by the IPEN during the Second Intergovernmental Negotiating Committee Meeting held in Chiba, Japan, January 2011

 - Minamata disease is a serious and often deadly illness caused by exposure to methylmercury.
 It is named after Minamata Bay in Kumamoto Prefecture where the first outbreak of this disease occurred in the early 1950′s.

 - People living around Minamata Bay were stricken with the disease after eating fish and other seafood that were highly contaminated with methylmercury.

 - This methylmercury entered the Bay from the wastewater discharges of a plant owned by the Chisso Corporation.
 The plant produced the chemical acetaldehyde using a mercury catalyzed process.
 Although the disease was first diagnosed in 1959, the Chisso Corporation plant continued discharging methylmercury into the Bay through 1968.

 - A second outbreak of Minamata disease began in the mid 1960′s in the Agano River basin in the Niigata Prefecture.
 A different chemical company, Showa Denko, produced acetaldehyde using a similar process and discharged its wastewater into the Agano River.